-- 20. Malta is an independent country within the European Union and a member of the eurozone.
-It is potentially the most complicated case, but the research carried out indicates that, taking all aspects of cost of living and provision of services into account, there is no need for a special allowance.
-However, the Committee will monitor any significant future movement in the £-Euro exchange rate. - 21.
-The Isle of Man is a British Crown Dependency, which uses the £ Sterling, but, being self-governing, has its own system of public finance and public service provision.
-However, health services are covered by a reciprocal arrangement with the UK.
-The general cost of living is significantly higher than the UK (because of transport and shipment costs), the slightly advantageous fiscal arrangements do not make a difference at the level of a ministerial stipend, and therefore it is recommended that all appointments be paid an allowance of 16% above stipend to compensate for this.
-Paragraphs 41 and 42 refer to funding and timing. - 22.
-The Channel Islands are the most complex of all and during the period of this review, there were ministers stationed in Jersey, Guernsey, Alderney and Sark.
+- 22. The Channel Islands are the most complex of all and at the present time, ministers stationed to the Circuits of the Channel Islands reside in Jersey, Guernsey, Alderney and Sark.
 Like the Isle of Man, the separate Bailiwicks of Jersey and Guernsey (which includes Alderney and Sark) are British Crown Dependencies with their own systems of public finance and service provision.
 Alderney is fiscally the same as Guernsey, but Sark has its own fiscal powers. - 23.
 Costs of travel for personal reasons between the Channel Islands and mainland UK are covered by paragraph 16.
-This includes provision for the additional ferry journeys to and from Sark (to Guernsey) and higher air fares to and from Alderney. - 24.
-Without detailing the arrangements, which are slightly different across the islands, suffice to say that medical costs for ministers and their dependents based in the Channel Islands are met by the Circuits where there is no reciprocal arrangement for health care with the UK.
-The Committee recommends that all the medical and associated insurance costs incurred, currently borne by the Circuits, be covered by the Methodist Church Fund.
-It does seem unfair that the island Circuits should bear these extra costs on behalf of the Connexion see paragraphs 41 and 42 re implementation. - 25.
-There remains the question of general cost of living differences, significantly greater than the UK because of transport and shipment costs, but not noticeably decreased by the slightly advantageous fiscal arrangements at the level of a minister's stipend.
-It is recommended that all appointments in the Channel Islands have an allowance above stipend of 16%4: see paragraphs 41 and 42 for funding and timing. - 26.
+This includes provision for the additional ferry journeys to and from Sark (to Guernsey) and higher air-fares to and from Alderney. - 24.
+Without detailing the arrangements, which are slightly different across the islands, suffice to say that medical costs for ministers and their dependents based in the Channel Islands are met by the Circuits where there is no reciprocal arrangement for health-care with the UK.
+The Committee proposes that all the medical and associated insurance costs incurred, currently borne by the Circuits, be covered by the Methodist Church Fund.
+It does seem unfair that the island Circuits should bear these extra costs on behalf of the Connexion see paragraphs 41 and 42. - 25.
+There remains the question of general cost-of-living differences, significantly greater than the UK because of transport and shipment costs, but not noticeably decreased by the slightly advantageous fiscal arrangements at the level of a minister's stipend.
+It is proposed that all appointments in the Channel Islands have an allowance above stipend of 15%: see paragraphs 41 and 42 for funding and timing. - 26.
 The Committee raises three other issues which have become apparent within the last year or so and which require further investigation.
 First, university students in the Channel Islands are not eligible for UK government student loans, and some universities are seeking to charge international fees to CI residents.
-This puts ministers' children who happen to become 18 years

-4 The Committee's initial recommendation, based on recent evidence available and recognising that this is not an exact science, was 15%.
-However, it transpired that all ministers in the Channel Islands already receive an allowance, calculated independently, of 16%.
-The Committee therefore recommended to the Methodist Council and the Council agreed that 16% should be recommended for all locations in this category.

-old whilst their minister parent is stationed in the CI at a huge disadvantage.
+This puts ministers' children who happen to become 18 years old whilst their minister parent is stationed in the CI at a huge disadvantage.
 Indeed, it may profoundly impact the willingness of some ministers to be stationed in the islands.
-The Committee recommends that the Methodist Council establish a working group to look into this matter with respect to the Channel Islands, the Isle of Man, Gibraltar and Malta and make appropriate recommendations to the Methodist Council re funding.
-The Committee itself does not believe that the funds at its disposal (such as the FSPD) may be used for this purpose.

-- 27. Secondly, it has transpired that ministers and their dependants returning from the Channel Islands to the UK may not be fully eligible for UK state benefits when they return.
+The Committee suggests that the Stationing Committee (or another body nominated by the Council) looks into this matter with respect to the Channel Islands, the Isle of Man, Gibraltar and Malta and makes appropriate recommendations to the Methodist Council re funding.
+The Committee itself does not believe that the funds at its disposal (such as the FSPD) may be used for this purpose. - 27.
+Secondly, it has transpired that ministers and their dependants returning from the Channel Islands to the UK may not be fully eligible for UK state benefits when they return.
 This is connected with reciprocal NHI contributions and particularly where they do not, or no longer, exist.
-The Connexional Team is already looking into these arrangements between the UK and the Channel Islands, and the Committee recommends (1) that the arrangements with the Isle of Man, Gibraltar and Malta be checked and that (2) the various arrangements relating to child benefits in these places also be reviewed. - 28.
+The Finance Office is already looking into these arrangements between the UK and the Channel Islands, and the Committee suggests that the arrangements with the Isle of Man, Gibraltar and Malta be checked. - 28.
 Thirdly, it has also become apparent that the spouses of ministers serving in the Isle of Man who have worked in the UK public sector may be disadvantaged if they work in the Isle of Man for more than a certain length of time.
-The Committee recommends that the Council ensures that this point is explored in respect of the Channel Islands, the Isle of Man, Gibraltar and Malta so that the legal position can be established and ministers advised accordingly.
+The Committee suggests that the Stationing Committee (or another body nominated by the Council) looks into these circumstances in respect of the Channel Islands, the Isle of Man, Gibraltar and Malta so that the legal position can be established and ministers advised accordingly.